 Antarctic Peninsula and South Shetland Islands

 The land of superlatives: Antarctica!
 Your Expedition Leader and Captain create a flexible itinerary based on weather, ice, and opportunity.
 Approaching the Antarctic Peninsula from the east, cross the northern boundary of the Weddell Sea; this large cold body of water rotates clockwise driving cold water and ice north towards South Georgia and the South Orkney Islands.
 Large tabular icebergs born in the Weddell drift north into your ship's path while the ocean currents drive nutrients from the deep, feeding countless species of marine animals.
-Large groups of wales are common, along with scores of seabirds thriving off the bounty the Weddell provides.
+Large groups of whales are common, along with scores of seabirds thriving off the bounty the Weddell provides.

 The route here aims to highlight the most scenic bays and channels of the Peninsula with stops at penguin rookeries, seal wallows, bird colonies and whale feeding areas as well as sites of historic and scientific interest.
 The trip may include picturesque Neko Harbor, sheltered Paradise Harbor, Wilhelmina Bay (a favorite of humpback whales!), or the majestic Neumayer Channel.
 You may also make a stop at an active scientific base such as Poland’s Arctowksi or a historic base such as U.K.’s Port Lockroy or Wordie House.
 Adelie, chinstrap and gentoo penguins abound, and Weddell, crabeater and elephant seals are often found hauled out to rest along with predatory leopard seals and the aggressive Antarctic fur seal.
 Minke and humpback whales are frequent visitors in the late season and orca sightings are also common.